 Manfeild Days

-CDMTC Manfeild days are held in January and April of each year and cost just $60 (cheap as).
+CDMTC Manfeild days are held in January and Easter of each year and cost from just $100 (cheap as).

 Bikes are to be WOF safety standard, one rider to one bike, one bike per rider, riders need to produce a drivers licence to prove their ID, no cheques are accepted.